 This was an exercise where there should have been a more practical solution.
-There was a more practical solution available but OLG chose to ignore it.
-A discretion should have been exercised demonstrating that Mr Hurst was either correct in paragraph 20, or acknowledging that he was wrong, withdrawing or rescinding the Order and substituting it with another order.
-The subsequent order would acknowledge the prior breaches and the subsequent misconduct, consequently warranting a more significant penalty.
+A discretion should have been exercised demonstrating that Mr Hurst was either correct in paragraph 20, oe acknowledging that he was wrong, withdrawing or rescinding the Order and substituting it with another order, acknowledging the prior breaches and the subsequent misconduct consequently warranting a more significant penalty.

-This became relevant in 2021 when, apparently faced with one or more draft reports with findings and potential action from OLG, Councillor Funnell resigned from the Council, citing health issues.
-But in doing so he avoided any further disciplinary action because OLG does not pursue action when the councillor ceases being a councillor.
+This became relevant in 2021 when, apparently faced with one or more draft reports with findings and potential action from OLG, Councillor Funnell resigned from the Council, citing health issues, but in doing so avoiding any further disciplinary action because OLG does not pursue action when the councillor ceases being a councillor.
 This subsequently allowed Mr Funnell to stand for election without those blemishes...